Linear Optics#

 \[\begin{split}\begin{align} & \begin{split} \mathbf{0} &= k_z^2 \ \mathbf{E}_t - \nabla^2_t \mathbf{E}_t - \frac{\omega^2}{c^2} \left(\epsilon_t \cdot \mathbf{E}_t\right) \\ & + \nabla_t \left(\nabla_t \cdot \left(\left(\mathbf{1} - \epsilon_{zz}^{-1} \, \epsilon_t \right) \cdot \mathbf{E}_t \right)\right) + \nabla_t \left(\left( \nabla_t \epsilon_{zz}^{-1} \right) \cdot \left(\epsilon_t \cdot \mathbf{E}_t\right)\right) \end{split} \\ \\ & \begin{split} \mathbf{0} &= k_z^2 \, \mathbf{H}_t - \epsilon_{zz}^{-1} \, \mathbf{\tilde{\epsilon}}_t \cdot \left(\nabla_t^2 \mathbf{H}_t\right) - \frac{\omega^2}{c^2} \left(\mathbf{\tilde{\epsilon}}_t \cdot \mathbf{H}_t\right) \\ & - \left(\mathbf{1} - \epsilon_{zz}^{-1} \, \mathbf{\tilde{\epsilon}}_t\right) \cdot \nabla_t \left(\nabla_t \cdot \mathbf{H}_t\right) + \mathbf{\tilde{\epsilon}}_t \cdot \left(\left(\nabla_t \epsilon_{zz}^{-1}\right) \times \left(\nabla_t \times \mathbf{H}_t\right)\right) \end{split} \end{align}\end{split}\]

-with \(\epsilon\) and \(\mathbf{\tilde{\epsilon}}\) defined as,
+where \(\epsilon\) and \(\mathbf{\tilde{\epsilon}}\) are defined as,

 \[\begin{split}\begin{align} \epsilon &= \left( \begin{array}{ccc} \epsilon_{xx} & \epsilon_{xy} & 0 \\ \epsilon_{yx} & \epsilon_{yy} & 0 \\ 0 & 0 & \epsilon_{zz} \end{array}\right) \\ \mathbf{\tilde{\epsilon}} &= \left( \begin{array}{ccc} \epsilon_{yy} & -\epsilon_{yx} & 0 \\ -\epsilon_{xy} & \epsilon_{xx} & 0 \\ 0 & 0 & \epsilon_{zz} \end{array}\right) \end{align}\end{split}\]

-The basic form and properties of these equations can be more easily seen by restricting the physical parameter space.
-If \(\nabla \epsilon = 0\) except at discrete boundaries:
+The basic form and properties of these equations can be more easily parsed by restricting the physical parameter space.
+If \(\nabla \epsilon = 0\) except at discrete boundaries, then the wave equations simplify to the following:

 \[\begin{split}\begin{align} \mathbf{0} &= k_z^2 \, \mathbf{E}_t - \nabla^2_t \mathbf{E}_t - \frac{\omega^2}{c^2} \, \epsilon \, \mathbf{E}_t \\ \mathbf{0} &= k_z^2 \, \mathbf{H}_t - \nabla^2_t \mathbf{H}_t - \frac{\omega^2}{c^2} \, \epsilon \, \mathbf{H}_t \end{align}\end{split}\]